CSCI 382

 2. Revise your grading contract with more specific details as appropriate, for example, regarding which modules you intend to complete.

-3. Include a 1-2 paragraph reflection, which answers questions such as the following:
+3. Include a 1-2 paragraph reflection, which answers questions such as the following (you do not necessarily need to answer every single question):

 • What have you done well?